 If we conditionally approve a form, we will ask you to correct the form before using it.
 You do not need to resubmit the form after you make the correction.

 We will approve a form only if it meets all substitute form guidelines.

-CAUTION: If you use non-compliant or unapproved forms, we may notify the developer, preparer and/or taxpayer, instructing them to re-file on official forms or approved substitutes.
+CAUTION: If you use unapproved forms, we may notify the developer, preparer and/or taxpayer, instructing them to re-file on official forms and/or approved substitutes.
 We may assess a $50 penalty for each non-compliant or unapproved form filed, and late filing penalties may apply.

 There is no advantage to submitting substitute forms on paper.
 Due to manual handling, approvals for paper submissions will be delayed.
 We strongly encourage you to submit all your substitute forms electronically (see How to Submit, above).

 When you print paper submissions, follow the instructions in Appendix 4.